lewisjones37/MSP2_to-do-list/README.md

 ### Bugs

-Problem: Could not get the swipe to delete function for mobiles to work.
+- Problem: Could not get the swipe to delete function for mobiles to work.
 Solution: Utilised stack overflow and researched what other develoeprs have done in this situation.

+- Problem: Taks list was overflowing the top of the page.
+Solution: Added a max height and overflow auto to the todo class.
+This stopped list going too high and added scroll bar.

 ### Performance